When should I eat these versus any of the Science in Sport gels?

 Are they Informed Sport Tested?

-Yes, Science in Sport GO Energy + Protein Bars are tested under the Informed Sport programme.
+Yes, Science in Sport GO Energy + Protein Bars are tested under the Informed Sport program.